dispatch/reboot/README.markdown

 ### Promises

-Dispatch's promises are a rich interface to the underlying client's [ListenableFuture][lf] interface.
-They're designed to make it as easy and elegant as possible to work with expected responses and the errors that might occur, to avoid blocking operations while promoting composability.
+Dispatch's promises are a rich interface to the underlying client's [ListenableFuture][lf].
+They are designed to make it as easy and elegant as possible to work with expected responses and the errors that might occur, to avoid blocking operations while promoting composability.
 For example, two functions that perform network operations might both yield a Promise to avoid blocking, and these